koenvervloesem/bluetooth-numbers/CONTRIBUTING.rst

 on PyPI_, the following steps can be used to release a new version for ``bluetooth-numbers``:

 #.
+Run ``git submodule update --remote`` to update the Bluetooth Numbers Database to the newest version.
+#.
+Run ``pre-commit run generate-modules --hook-stage manual`` to generate the project's modules from the newest data.
+#.
 Make sure all unit tests are successful.
 #.
 Tag the current commit on the main branch with a release tag, e.g., ``v1.2.3``.
 #.
 Push the new tag to the upstream repository_, e.g., ``git push upstream v1.2.3``